Dimension-free Bounds for Covariance Estimation with Tensor-Train Structure: Experiments

 Note that while the sample size increases by $4$, the relative error of HardTTh decreases by $3$, contradicting the $1/\sqrt{n}$ dependence between estimation error and the sample size.
 The reason is that for $n = 500$ neither TT-HOSVD nor HardTTh is able to reconstruct bases of $\Img \ttm_1(\cR(\Sigma))$ and $\Img \ttm_3(\cR(\Sigma))$, so the leading error is determined by the lost components of these bases.
 Hence, one indeed needs some condition on the least singular values of matricizations of $\cR(\Sigma)$.
 When $n = 2000$, HardTTh is able to approximate these bases, yielding a much better performance, while TT-HOSVD cannot approximate them.
 It is instructive to look at $\sin \Theta$-distance between $\Img \widehat{U}_0, \Img \widehat{U}_T$ and $\Img U^*$.
 If $n = 500$, then both $\Img \widehat{U}_0, \Img \widehat{U}_T$ have $\sin \Theta$-distance to $\Img U^*$ around 1.
 But for $n = 2000$, while $\sin \Theta(\Img \widehat{U}_0, \Img U^*)$ is still around $1$, we have $\sin \Theta(\Img \widehat{U}_T, \Img U^*) = 0.33\pm 0.08$.
 Therefore, additional iterations of HardTTh indeed help.

-The fact that noise in singular numbers is larger than the estimation error is illustrated by the fact that PRLS performs worse than TT-HOSVD.
-Indeed, to remove noise in singular numbers, PRLS applies soft-thresholding with $\lambda_1, \lambda_2$ being around the noise level in singular numbers of matricizations.
-Then, soft-thresholded SVD has each singular number decreased by either $\lambda_1/2$ or $\lambda_2/2$.
+The fact that noise in singular values is larger than the estimation error is illustrated by the fact that PRLS performs worse than TT-HOSVD.
+Indeed, to remove noise in singular values, PRLS applies soft-thresholding with $\lambda_1, \lambda_2$ being around the noise level in singular values of matricizations.
+Then, soft-thresholded SVD has each singular value decreased by either $\lambda_1/2$ or $\lambda_2/2$.
 This yields the estimation error around the maximum of $\lambda_1$ and $\lambda_2$, which dramatically affects the algorithm performance.
 This highlights the difference between low-rank tensor estimation problem and low-rank matrix estimation problem, since for the latter there is no significant difference between soft-thresholding and hard-thresholding estimation.
-The code can be found \href{https://github.com/ArtemPotarusov/Structured-Covariance-Estimation}{here}.